 Great managers understand their staff’s WIIFM needs.

 Getting a good sense for what WIIFM needs your team members have should be a goal for all great team leaders.
-First you will need to know your staff’s work personalities and ambitions: are they prone to think first and act later or vice versa? do they struggle with stress?
+First you will need to know your staff’s work personalities and ambitions: are they prone to think first and act later or vice versa?
+Do they struggle with stress?
 Are the seeking a promotion or pay rise?
 How important to them is their free time?
 Once you get to know your team member’s strengths and weaknesses at work, you will get a feeling for their emotional and practical need’s too.
 Their personal life outside of work will also come into consideration.
-Staff with families will no doubt prize getting home on time more than those who are single, and those single and young may prefer more flexibility with their starting work hour.
+Staff with families will no doubt prize getting home on time whereas those single and young may prefer more flexibility with their starting work hour.
 Also of course you should ask staff themselves to outline how they wish for their work to be, not just right now but longer term, and from that you will get a good sense of their personal work needs, be them practical or emotional.

 When you have a good sense for each staff member’s personal WIIFMs, you can then make sure to address their emotional and practical needs at work and even use them to your favor as team leader.
 When you make decisions your team may not at first understand, you will often be able to get people on board not just by explaining the team purpose of the decision but by connecting that decision to a WIIFM need or, if not possible, through offering a WIIFM reward for trusting you and believing in your decision.
 For example to motivate a young ambitious staff member to work extra hours on a project you may get him to see the value of that extra work by promising to tutor him through the experience and saying it could stand him on firm ground for promotion in the future.
 Likewise a more experienced team player may be brought on board by offering to consult them through the process of implementing the change.